Flexible Manufacturing Systems

 - be able to describe the tools and principles for a continuous

-production development based on the concept of lean production
+production development based on the lean production philosophy

-- to have an understanding about the demands that must be made on
+- have an understanding about the demands that must be made on a

-- to have an understanding about and to be able to exemplify
+- have an understanding about and be able to exemplify important

-and to have an understanding about the prerequisites and the basic
+an understanding about the prerequisites and the basic knowledge in

 Competences and skills